josayko-courses/chicken-run/db/README.md

 1. Login to pgadmin4 dashboard at `127.0.0.1:8080`.
 By default, email is `admin@admin.org` and password is `S3cret`
 2. `Add new server`, enter a name in General tab
-3. In Connection tab, default hostname is `postgres`.
+3. In connection tab, default hostname is `postgres`.
 Leave default port to `5432` and maintenance database to postgres.
-Username is `admin` and Password is `S3cret`
+Connection `username/password` is either `admin/S3cret` or `docker/docker`